 The guestimates regarding the building of these walls range from the mundane, such as settlers placing the stones to help guide and corral livestock to navigational aids utilized by extraterrestrials.

-What isn’t explained is how some of the very heavy boulders could have been moved, for whatever the purpose.
+What isn’t explained is how some of the very heavy boulders could have been moved for whatever purpose.

 No written documentation exists to identify when they were built, by whom, or why.
 The oldest published mention of the “mystery” appeared in the San Francisco Chronicle in March 1896.